The iPhone 15 rumours you need to know

 It’s Labor Day in the US on Monday 4 September, and it’s unlikely that Apple will host an event straight after a long weekend, leaving 12 September as the most likely date.
 Apple usually releases its newest iPhone roughly 10 days after the Apple event, so we’re ear-marking a 22 September launch date.

 Obviously, this is all still conjecture, and we won’t know until we hear it from Tim Cook himself, but one leaker’s report lines up with our basic mathematics.
-According to Haitong International Securities analyst Jeff Pu’s sources in the supply chain, the iPhone 15 could launch on 23 September 2023.
+Analyst Jeff Pu of Haitong International Securities has sources in the supply chain, and he claims that the iPhone 15 could launch on 23 September 2023.
 That’s a Saturday, but if we adjust for time zone differences, a 22 September launch date sounds feasible.

 Apple iPhone 15 price: How much could the new handsets cost?